Glimpse history through old images of Aldershot, Hampshire, England.

 Aldershot became a major base for the British Army back at the time of the Crimean War.
-Not surprisingly, the videos on this page reflect the close and intertwining of military and civilian communities.

 - Aldershot Through The Years

 - Aldershot In The 1960s

 - Aldershot In The 1970s